American Society of Plastic Surgeons Reports 15.1 Million Cosmetic Procedures in 2013; Marks Fourth Consecutive Year of Growth

 For Release: 02/26/2014

-ARLINGTON HEIGHTS, Ill. -- The American Society of Plastic Surgeons (ASPS) today released its annual procedural statistics reporting that 15.1 million cosmetic surgery procedures, including both minimally-invasive and surgical, were performed in the United States in 2013, up 3 percent since 2012.
+ARLINGTON HEIGHTS, Ill. -- The American Society of Plastic Surgeons (ASPS) today released its annual plastic surgery procedural statistics reporting that 15.1 million cosmetic surgery procedures, including both minimally-invasive and surgical, were performed in the United States in 2013, up 3 percent since 2012.
 In addition, 5.7 million reconstructive surgery procedures were performed last year, up 2 percent.
 What's behind the boost?
 New products and advances in technology may be paving the way for plastic surgery's growth.

 In 2013 alone, the Food and Drug Administration (FDA) approved several new plastic surgery devices and products, including two form-stable silicone gel breast implants and a hyaluronic acid facial filler designed to treat mid-face volume loss.
 In fact, all three U.S. based breast implant manufacturers now have form-stable implants on the market.